nickpeirson/gearman_gtop/README.md

   -all=false: Show all queues, even if the have no workers or jobs -filterExclude="": Exclude queues containing this string.
 Can provide multiple separated by commas.
   -filterInclude="": Include queues containing this string.
 Can provide multiple separated by commas.
-  -h="localhost": Gearmand host to connect to (shorthand) -host="localhost": Gearmand host to connect to -l=false: Log debug to /tmp/gearman_gtop.log (shorthand) -log=false: Log debug to /tmp/gearman_gtop.log -p="4730": Gearmand port to connect to (shorthand) -port="4730": Gearmand port to connect to
-  -sort="1": Index of the column to sort by
+  -h="localhost:4730": Gearmand host to connect to.
+Specify multiple separated by ';' (shorthand) -host="localhost:4730": Gearmand host to connect to.
+Specify multiple separated by ';' -l=false: Log debug to /tmp/gearman_gtop.log (shorthand) -log=false: Log debug to /tmp/gearman_gtop.log -sort="1": Index of the column to sort by
 ```
 ### Runtime